infraxys-modules/terraform/README.md

 If you need to gather information just before executing Terraform, then create a file called "init.sh" to do so.

+### Executing code after apply and destroy

+After Terraform apply has finished, all packet files with a name starting with "after_terraform_apply" are executed.

+For Terraform destroy file with a name starting with "after_terraform_destroy)" are executed.

 ## Inherited files:

 __after_modules_enabled_01_terraform_setup.sh__